AI Emotion Particles - xelsed.ai

 API_KEY string

-Stores the decrypted OpenAI API key used for authentication in API requests
+Stores the decrypted OpenAI API key used to authorize fetch() requests

 let API_KEY;